University of the Arts London: Reputation and rankings

 A Queen's Anniversary Prize was awarded to Camberwell College of Arts for the conservation of "works of art on paper" in 1996.
 The prize was also awarded to Central Saint Martins College of Art and Design for its contributions to the British fashion industry, and for nurturing the creativity of students, in 1998.
 Cordwainers College of London College of Fashion was awarded the prize for its continued excellence in shoe and accessory design, development and teaching practice in 2008.
 The University of the Arts London was among the twenty winners of the prize in 2013, for its "industrial and product design".

 Central Saint Martins and the London College of Communication have been awarded Skillset Media Academy status, recognising the achievements in the area of media, interactive design and film respectively.

 Chelsea College of Arts and the London College of Fashion share the "Creative Learning in Practice Centre for Excellence in Teaching and Learning".
 The centre is funded by the British government in recognition of the two colleges' results in developing student learning.

+Admissions

+The university gave offers of admission to 43.2% of its undergraduate applicants in 2022, the 10th lowest offer rate across the country.